OxyTurbine development department

 The OxyTurbine® Aerator can be installed in many locations within a treatment system.

-For example, it can be placed in the last basin of a stabilization system for last treatment before the wastewater is discharged into the environment.
-In the alternative, it can be put in the first basin to jump-start the aeration process.
+For example, it can be placed in the last basin of a stabilization system for previous treatment before the wastewater is discharged into the environment.
+In the alternative, it can be put in the first pond to jump-start the aeration process.

 A sufficient number of OxyTurbine® Aerators can help aerobes attack and dissolve the solids that have dropped to the bottom of the first basin.
 Such action can prolong or hopefully end the need for dredging the pond.